 During the next 400 Myr, following the end of the Grenville Orogeny (1.0 billion years before the present), 25km of rock eroded from the mountains.

 That brings us to the late Cambrian period.
-From 550 billion years before the present through almost the entire Ordovician Period (450 billion years before the present) the eastern edge of proto-North America was covered by the Iapetus Ocean.
+From 550 million years before the present through almost the entire Ordovician Period (450 million years before the present) the eastern edge of proto-North America was covered by the Iapetus Ocean.
 The Iapetus Ocean again deposited sediments, fossils, and precipitates.
 These sediments covered almost the entire area of New York.

 The mid-Ordovician throughout most of the Tertiary was a period of low tectonic activity for our region.
 New England and southern New York experienced orogenies, but the Adirondacks were largely unaffected by these mountain building episodes and continued to erode becoming nearly flat.
 In the late Tertiary or Miocene Epoch, the Adirondacks were uplifted.
 The cause of this uplift is speculated to be the result of a hotspot.
 The hotspot heated material under the crust.
 Once heated, the rock began to expand and rise pushing up to form a dome-like structure.
 The dome has since eroded exposing older metamorphosed rock.